omkar2711/omkar2711/README.md

 <br><br>

 👋 Hi!
-I'm Omkar Bharitkar, a full-stack developer from India, and working as a Technical writer and Instructor at upGrad.
+I'm Omkar Bharitkar, a full-stack developer from India, and working as a Tech Mentor at upGrad.

 </div>